chawyifeng/race-game/README YF.md

 3. RUN SERVER.JS
 <pre> node server.js </pre>
 4. when deploy in shared hosting with node.js module -- need change fixed port 3000
+5. need to have .env file when deploy

 ## PENDING TASK / TO DO